scenarioo/scenarioo/docs/contribute/Developer-Guide.md

     ```
     cd ~/scenarioo/scenarioo-client
     npm install
-    gulp serve
-    # then open the browser to browse the application
-    # on given URL, usually http://localhost:9000
-    # if you change files in the client the browser will refresh automatically
+    npm start
     ```
+    Then open the browser to browse the application under http://localhost:9000 If you change files in the client the browser will refresh automatically

     Some remarks about this:
     * `npm install`: Installs node.js modules (mainly needed tools) as configured in `package.json`.
 They are placed in the folder `node_modules`.
-It also calls the relatively insalled bower binary to install frontend dependencies.
+It also calls the relatively installed bower binary to install frontend dependencies.

 7. Configure webapp correctly (if not yet) and browse it:
    * Go to the configuration page (under _Manage_ in the top right corner, then choose tab _General Settings_).
 You should see some preconfigured values, which means the client was able to reach the server.